benwiley4000/volca-sampler-plugins/README.md

 One solution is to use a [limiter](https://en.wikipedia.org/wiki/Limiter), an extreme type of compression whose job is to just turn down the volume on the loudest stuff without affecting anything else.

 If you take a look at the source code, you'll see it's almost identical to `lowpass-filter-plugin.js`.
-What is different is the parameters (we have only one, called "Gain reduction"), and that instead of a BiquadFilterNode, we use a [`DynamicsCompressorNode`](https://developer.mozilla.org/en-US/docs/Web/API/DynamicsCompressorNode):
+What is different is the parameters (we have only one, called `gainReduction`), and that instead of a BiquadFilterNode, we use a [`DynamicsCompressorNode`](https://developer.mozilla.org/en-US/docs/Web/API/DynamicsCompressorNode):

 ```js
 const limiter = audioContext.createDynamicsCompressor();